 Our overarching goal for BEACON is to unite biologists with computational researchers and other scientists and engineers in an effort to expand our understanding of fundamental evolutionary dynamics through a combination of theory and experiments on actively evolving systems.
 Most researchers in evolutionary computation make use of high-level concepts from biology, but tend to ignore the subtleties.
 At the same time, biologists often discount the value of any artificial system for elucidating processes in the natural world.
-The Center will help researchers overcome these biases and realize the sophistication and universality of evolution.
-Studies using a wide range of natural organisms (from simple bacteria like E. coli, to complex vertebrates, such as spotted hyena) will be paired with novel evolutionary computation systems that allow both experimental and applied research.
-As a bridge between these domains we will also use digital organisms, which are self-replicating computer programs that undergo open-ended evolution.
+The Center helps researchers overcome these biases and realize the sophistication and universality of evolution.
+Studies using a wide range of natural organisms (from simple bacteria like E. coli, to complex vertebrates, such as spotted hyena) are paired with novel evolutionary computation systems that allow both experimental and applied research.
+As a bridge between these domains we also use digital organisms, which are self-replicating computer programs that undergo open-ended evolution.
 Such digital evolution systems are powerful research tools that make transparent the evolutionary process while giving researchers unparalleled control over their experiments.

-Our range of study systems and our focus on evolution in action will let us explore fundamental issues in evolutionary theory.
+Our range of study systems and our focus on evolution in action allows us to explore fundamental issues in evolutionary theory.
 While science has come a long way in understanding evolutionary patterns and the history of life on earth, many important questions remain about the causal processes: How do complexity, diversity, and robustness arise in evolving systems?
 What conditions lead to the evolution of intelligent behaviors?
 How do ecological communities form?
 Why do multicellularity and other forms of cooperation evolve?
 How much do these processes vary between species or across biological, computational and robotic systems?
 Answering these and related questions will allow our understanding of evolution to better inform other areas of biological investigation and augment the practical utility of evolutionary design in engineering and industry.
 Our guiding precept of this Center is that we must perform controlled experiments on evolution as it happens to fully understand, predict, and control evolutionary dynamics.
 These concepts demand exploration by interdisciplinary teams, joining biologists with computer scientists and engineers to solve increasingly difficult real-world design and optimization problems.

 We will share the deep understanding afforded by this transformative research with the broader public, encouraging acceptance and intuition about evolution through first-hand experience.
 Although evolutionary science is the fundamental explanatory principle in biology, it continues to be widely misunderstood and even rejected by a majority of Americans.
 Being able to observe and perform experiments on actively evolving systems will help people appreciate not only the creative power of evolutionary mechanisms, but also the nature of scientific reasoning itself.
 Digital evolution, in particular, provides a revolutionary educational tool that can bring evolution to the classroom, to a museum, and even to a web browser.
 Our past successes, such as the Avida-ED digital evolution educational software, have demonstrated the promise of this innovative approach, but the sustained infrastructure of an NSF Center will allow us to bring it to fruition.
 We will combine these techniques with new evolution-in-action experiments on natural organisms to advance internal training of students and post-docs as well as external education and outreach efforts (including development of curricula and educational tools).
 Faculty and students at all partner institutions will participate fully in these educational activities, as developers and users.
 As part of the Center’s large-scale effort, North Carolina A&T will incorporate these techniques to teach about evolution in their core curriculum, a significant step for any school, and especially for an HBCU where religious pressures often cause such topics to be avoided.

 BEACON will have a powerful legacy: we will reframe public perceptions of evolution and increase understanding of scientific methods.
 At the same time, we will produce a conceptual framework to firmly establish evolutionary biology as an experimental science and cement its links to computing in a cross-fertilization that enhances both fields.
 Once we break these disciplinary barriers, the powerful collaborations that we produce will long outlast the Center, leading to generations of thriving researchers proficient at the intersection of biological and computational evolution.
-This intellectual legacy will continue to be reinforced and promoted by an open professional research and education conference that we will grow out of the Center’s biennial all-hands meeting.
+This intellectual legacy will continue to be reinforced and promoted by an open professional research and education conference that we will grow out of the Center’s annual all-hands meeting.